Skip to main content

 ROI Analysis

 South University-Columbia's in-state tuition is $18,238.
-One year after graduation, students earn a median of $55,439.
-However, five years after graduation, earnings decrease to $34,115, and at ten years, earnings are $34,421.
-The median debt for students is $26,123, and 59.5% of students receive financial aid.
+One year after graduation, the median earnings are $55,439.
+However, five years after graduation, earnings drop to $34,115, and ten years after graduation, earnings are $34,421.
+The median debt for graduates is $26,123, and 59.5% of students receive financial aid.

-Given the median debt of $26,123 and the one-year earnings of $55,439, the debt-to-income ratio is approximately 0.47.
-With a graduation rate of 3.9% and a retention rate of 10%, the school has a low rate of students completing their degrees.
+Given the median debt of $26,123 and the one-year post-graduation earnings of $55,439, the debt-to-income ratio is approximately 0.47.
+The five-year earnings of $34,115 result in a debt-to-income ratio of approximately 0.77.
+The ten-year earnings of $34,421 result in a debt-to-income ratio of approximately 0.76.

 Generated from College Scorecard & IPEDS data